 While my kids

-played with rolled out pizza dough, I started cutting up and food processing cauliflower to make this delicious low carb version of a family favorite.
+play with roll out pizza dough, I start cutting up and food processing cauliflower to make this delicious low carb version of a family favorite.

-I have been wanting to try this recipe my mother in law sent me for cauliflower pizza crust from the Detoxinista.
+I have been wanting to try this recipe.
+My mother in law sent me this cauliflower pizza crust from the Detoxinista.
+Follow that recipe link for her step by step cauliflower pizza crust instructions.
 I used to it make the most delicious Spinach Mozzarella and Bacon Pizza!